SCAI-BIO/MMPK-SciML/README.md

 ## Data

+Data can be made available upon reasonable request.
+Please contact the Department of Clinical Pharmacy at the University of Bonn!

-In some cases, 5FU and Sunitinib data can be obtained under request.
-Please contact Prof. Dr. Ulrich Jaehde (u.jaehde@uni-bonn.de).
+Prof. Dr. Ulrich Jaehde
+An der Immenburg 4, D-53121 Bonn (Germany) u.jaehde@uni-bonn.de
++49 228 735252

 # Repo organization